This blog is an extract of the webinar we did with Estrella Insurance Franchise

 And a key thing with us is that apart from working with top insurance carriers across the nation, we actually own and operate our own insurance company as well, an auto insurance company that we keep exclusively for our owners.
 And this is just one more way that we help them be more competitive in the markets by having representation from a company that nobody else has access to.

-Patrick: When I’m in my car, I listen to it on the radio, you guys are all over the place.
+P: When I’m in my car, I listen to it on the radio.
+You are all over the place.

-Now many of you as investors and especially with the current climate that we have and you’re considering what kind of opportunities you like to explore.
+F: Many of you, as investors and especially with the current climate that we have, are considering what kind of opportunities you like to explore.
 And I think due to the current condition, a lot of people are having second thoughts about what might constitute the correct opportunity in this business climate.
 And I want to talk to you guys a little bit about why insurance really stands apart from many.

-So if you have a client that has a six or one-year policy, when that company pays, you know, 14%, they will again pay you the 14% after 6 months.
-And we obviously work very hard with our orders so they retain anywhere from 75%, 70%, 80% of their business, you know?
-So you build a system that allows you to build repeated income and you slowly add more and more and more clients and this creates a business model that can grow exponentially.
+Then, you build a system that allows you to build repeated income and you slowly add more and more and more clients, and this creates a business model that can grow exponentially.
 I mean, we have agencies that have been open for over 35 years that are still, you know, beating the numbers they did last year.
 You know, I don’t think there’s too many companies or businesses you could say that show that kind of growth nearly after 35 years.
 Patrick, do we have another question?

 Felipe: No, no, did you have a question?

-You know, obviously, there’s a market study that has to come into place to make sure that we’re putting the person, the candidate in the best position for the business and to make sure that the demographics line up, but any area that has, you know, at least a population of 75,000 and up can certainly be considered as a potential territory for this business because, at the end of the day, everybody needs insurance no matter what state you’re in.
+Obviously, there’s a market study that has to come into place to make sure that we’re putting the candidate in the best position for the business and to make sure that the demographics line up.
+However, any area that has at least a population of 75,000 and up can certainly be considered as a potential territory for this business.
+This is because, at the end of the day, everybody needs insurance no matter what state you’re in.
 Did we have another question?

-Patrick: Actually, I had a question because talking about resilience, how is Estrella doing right now with COVID in terms of franchisees, you know, performance over the last few months?
+Patrick: Actually, I had a question because talking about resilience, how is Estrella Insurance doing right now with COVID-19 in terms of franchisees, you know, performance over the last few months?
 What do you anticipate?
 It’d be good to understand a little bit more?

-Patrick: Okay.
-And this actually ties in well to your next slide in terms of how do you support your franchisees from both initial as well as an ongoing basis?
+P: Okay.
+And this actually ties in well to your next slide in terms of how do you support your franchisees from both the initial and an ongoing basis?